Ytgerr/Distributed-Trip-Level-Fual-Consumption-Forecasting/docs/stage2_data_story.md

 The dataset contains ICE, HEV, and records with missing vehicle type.
 Vehicle type is important because fuel and energy behavior differs across powertrain technologies.

 ![Vehicle type distribution](figures/stage2/02_vehicle_type_distribution.png)

+ICE trips dominate the dataset, so model results may be biased toward conventional vehicles, while HEV and missing-type records should be handled carefully as smaller groups.

 Source file: